Pinky May: Philadelphia Phillies (1938–1946)

 May held down the Phillies' regular job at the "hot corner" for all five campaigns.
 In 1941, he led all National League third basemen in putouts, assists, double plays turned, and range factor; he was consistently among the NL's four top third basemen in those defensive categories throughout his MLB tenure.
 At the plate, May connected for 610 career hits, including 102 doubles, 11 triples and four home runs, batted .275, and was credited with 215 runs batted in.

+Player-manager career (1946–1972)

 Released by the Phils in May 1946 after his discharge from the Navy, May became a player-manager the following season with the Albany Senators of the Eastern League.
 For the next quarter century, May managed in the farm systems of the Pittsburgh Pirates, Cleveland Indians, Cincinnati Reds and the Yankees, retiring in 1972.

+Death and legacy

+Elected to the Indiana Baseball Hall of Fame, he died in Corydon at age 89 on September 4, 2000.

-John recalled that "He knew the game.
+Tommy John recalled that "He knew the game.
 Pinky was a good field manager, and could scream and yell at the umps with the best of them.
 But he never blasted his players.
 He could get into a player when the situation called for it, but he never did so vindictively.
 He was a family man who knew how to handle young men."
-Elected to the Indiana Baseball Hall of Fame, he died in Corydon at age 89 on September 4, 2000.